piotrklibert/nimiTCL/readme.md

 See `src/main.nim` for supported language constructs.

+You can clone, build and run the interpreter with the following commands, provided that you have Nim and [Nimble](https://github.com/nim-lang/nimble)
+installed:

+    git clone https://github.com/piotrklibert/nimiTCL && cd nimiTCL
+    nimble build && src/main

 ## How?

 Nim is a statically typed, natively compiled (via C) language with rich type